2023 French pension reform strikes: 7 February

-On 7 February, a third day of national protests were held after being called by l’intersyndicale.
+On 7 February, a third day of national protests were held after being called by l'intersyndicale.
 According to the CGT, 400,000 people demonstrated in Paris, down 100,000 from the 31 of January.
 In total, over 2,000,000 strikers participated in demonstrations according to the CGT, while the police estimate that around 757,000 strikers participated in protests.

 11 February

 On 11 February, a fourth day of national protests was held.
-According to the CGT, over 2,500,000 protestors took part in demonstrations, a rise of 500,000 compared to 7 February, while the Ministry of the Interior claims that 963,000 protested, a rise of over 200,000 compared to 7 February.
+According to the CGT, over 2,500,000 protesters took part in demonstrations, a rise of 500,000 compared to 7 February, while the Ministry of the Interior claims that 963,000 protested, a rise of over 200,000 compared to 7 February.
 In Paris, over 500,000 people demonstrated against the reform according to the CGT, while 93,000 demonstrated according to the prefecture.
 The Intersyndicale called for recurring strikes starting on 7 March.

 16 February

 On 16 February, protesters joined fresh rallies and strikes.
 Unions said some 1.3 million people participated nationwide Thursday, the lowest figure since the protest movement started on January 19.
 The interior ministry put the national figure at 440,000, down from nearly a million on Saturday (11 Feb).
-On the day, 30 percent of flights from Paris's Orly airport were cancelled.
+On the day, 30 per cent of flights from Paris's Orly airport were cancelled.